gbatteux/Conditionalaccess/README.md

 # Conditional access
-Manage Azure Conditional access with Powershell
+Manage Azure Conditional access with Powershell:
+* Export All conditional access to csv
+* Create Conditional access from CSV

 ## Consent and Permissions